 Down-rating is different, and, as usual, in so many cases, an important factor is money.

-Chew noted the 12-percent federal excise tax on trucks rated over 33,000 lbs.
+Chew noted the 12% federal excise tax on trucks rated over 33,000 lbs.
 GVW.
-Unless a company needs a Class 8 over-the-road tractor, usually rated at 40,000 lbs. or more, the company will seek a vehicle rated at 33,000 lbs. or less for tax savings.
+Unless a company needs a heavy-duty Class 8 over-the-road tractor, usually rated at 40,000 lbs. or more, the company will seek a vehicle rated at 33,000 lbs. or less for tax savings.

 "Rather than allowing de-rating vehicles by eliminating readily detachable components, government regulations require the front axle and the rear axle capacity to be 33,000 lbs. or less when added together.
 So that's one reason why the industry as a whole shifted to vehicles that were 33,000 lbs. or less," Chew explained.